-The Natural Resource Damage Program (NRDP) was created in 1990 to prepare the state’s lawsuit against the Atlantic Richfield Co.
-(ARCO) for injuries to the natural resources in the Upper Clark Fork River Basin (UCFRB), the NRDP is administratively attached to the Montana Department of Justice.
+Created in 1990 to prepare the state’s lawsuit against the Atlantic Richfield Company (ARCO) for injuries to the natural resources in the Upper Clark Fork River Basin (UCFRB), the NRDP is administratively attached to the Montana Department of Justice.